-The Praxis English Language Arts: Content Knowledge exam tests the knowledge of prospective teachers in reading, language use, and vocabulary, and writing, speaking, and listening.
+The Praxis®️ English Language Arts: Content Knowledge exam tests the knowledge of prospective secondary teachers in reading, language use and vocabulary, and writing, speaking, and listening.
 Its purpose is to gauge an individual’s readiness by testing English Language Arts standards.

 You are allowed 2.5 hours to complete 130 selected-response questions.

 The score range is 100-200.
-The passing score is set by the state or licensing agency and ranges from 147-167.
-Most states require a passing score of 167.
+The passing score is set by the state or licensing agency.

 You should set aside time each day to devote to studying.
 Familiarizing yourself with the content that will be on the test will help you decide what areas you should study each day.
 Make sure to start studying early and allow enough time to adequately cover all areas that will be tested on the exam.